Iosefo Masi

-Iosefo Masikau Baleiwairiki also known as either Iosefo Masikau or Iosefo Masi (born 9 May 1998) is a Fijian professional rugby union footballer who plays for the Fijian Drua in the Super Rugby.
+Iosefo Masikau Baleiwairiki also known as either Iosefo Masikau or Iosefo Masi (born 9 May 1998) is a Fijian professional rugby union footballer who currently plays for Lyon in the French Top 14.
 Known for repeatedly slicing his way through the opposition defensive line has earned him the nickname, the "Slice Man".
 He signed for Top 14 side Lyon in 2025.

 He is a former rugby sevens player, winning a gold medal for Fiji at the 2020 Summer Olympics.
 He won a gold medal at the 2022 Rugby World Cup Sevens in Cape Town.

 Career

 Rugby Sevens

 Masi was selected to the national team after his impressive performances at the 2020 Fiji Bitter Marist 7s tournament where he also scored a hat-trick in one of the matches.

 Masi made his debut appearance at the Olympic Games in 2020 representing Fiji in the men's rugby sevens tournament.
 He was part of the Fijian side that won a silver medal at the 2024 Summer Olympics in Paris.